-- Do a sleep log: while we may think we’re aware of our sleep patterns, chances are keeping a log will give a better understanding (there’s an example in the treatment manual link below)
+A good starting point is to keep a sleep log.
+While you may think you’re aware of your sleep patterns, chances are keeping a log will give a better understanding.
+There are several examples in the resources listed below.

-- Wake up at a regular time: this is essential in CBT for sleep, and is counterintuitive in many ways.
-The idea is to get up at the same time regardless of how long or how well you slept, even if it means disrupting a sound sleep.
-Bedtime is variable, but the goal is to keep the waking time consistent every day.
+This is essential in CBT-I, even though it’s counterintuitive in some ways.
+The idea is to get up at the same time regardless of how long or how well you slept.
+Getting up at a set time should happen even if it means disrupting a sound sleep.
+Waking up at the same time every morning gets your sleep drive started at a consistent time each day.

 - I need 8 hours of sleep to survive